-For millennia, it provided us with honey, perfectly adapted to the flora and climate of central Europe: the European dark bee.
+The European dark bee was perfectly adapted to the flora and climatic conditions of central Europe and for centuries provided us with honey.
 But in the 1970s, it disappeared from many countries.
-How could it come to this?
-The film starts on an exciting journey, including some never-filmed-before sequences, showing what the life of a wild honey bee once looked like in our forests, before early beekeepers started molding the world’s smallest domesticated animal out of it.
+The film takes the viewer on an intriguing journey, with unprecedented insights into the life of a wild bee colony.
+It reveals how the ancestral wild honey bee once survived in our forests before early beekeepers began transforming it into the world’s smallest domesticated animal.

 A forest creature, perfectly evolved to function in a niche within the forest ecosystem, the European dark bee is mostly dependent on woodpeckers and their nests.
 A wide range of other forest animals benefit from the bee’s presence.
 They fight against wasps and predatory butterflies and pollinate millions of flowers, but the bees fall victim to a wide range of predators.
 They have a key role in the ecology of our forests, and yet they almost disappeared forever from the forests of Central Europe.